Rick hears his neighbor’s cat on his front porch.

 “Was he able to get into the house?”
 I asked.

-“No. The neighbor, Mrs. Billingsley, reported an ongoing attempted break-in and that she had seen the same two men also enter the house on Friday morning, and that they removed furniture and other items.
+“No. The neighbor, Mrs. Billingsley, reported it as an ongoing attempted break-in and that she had seen the same two men also enter the house on Friday morning, and that they removed furniture and other items.
 Ted Loaming admitted that’s what he did, but that he had the key and the alarm code, so he was able to get in because he’s married to June Rios.
 He said someone changed the locks, and that’s why he called the locksmith.
 Because he didn’t have any documentation to prove that he was an owner or had other rights to the property, the locksmith refused to unlock the door and left.
 Then Mr. Loaming tried to leave, and we told him to stop, that he was being held until we completed our investigation.
 He and his buddy, Ricardo Ardella, decided they didn’t agree with that by attempting to fight with the arresting officers.
-That’s the other reason Ted Loaming and Ricardo Ardella are in cuffs and why they have ankle restraints as well.
+That’s the other reason Ted Loaming and Ricardo Ardella are in cuffs and ankle restraints.
 They appeared to be high on something, and they didn’t smell of alcohol, so we decided to arrest them for a DUID — that’s a Driving Under the Influence of Drugs offense.”

 “June Rios is a missing person now,” I said.
 “Her car was found driven off the side of a private road in Paradise.
-That’s a small town twelve miles east of Chico.
+That’s a small town east of Chico.
 She wasn’t with the vehicle, and her current location is unknown.
 Our attorney is going to report that she’s a missing person to the Walnut Creek and Paradise police departments.”